prysmaticlabs/ethereumapis/README.md

 Thanks for wanting to contribute to our eth2 API!
 Go libraries may be generated from the [ethereumapis repository](https://github.com/prysmaticlabs/ethereumapis) using [Bazel](https://bazel.build), making it easy to make changes to the schemas needed and generate Go files from them.

-Python libraries can be generated using [`scripts/build-py-package.py`](https://github.com/prysmaticlabs/ethereumapis/blob/master/scripts/build-py-package.py); we regularly push these libraries to PyPI as [ethereumapis](https://pypi.org/project/ethereumapis/).
+Python libraries can be generated using [`scripts/build-py-package.py`](https://github.com/prysmaticlabs/ethereumapis/blob/master/scripts/build-py-package.py); we regularly publish these libraries to PyPI as [ethereumapis](https://pypi.org/project/ethereumapis/).

 ### Dependencies